-Manuscripts must be received by the Canterbury Program no later than Monday, April 17, 2017.
-Winners will be notified in early May.
+Manuscripts must be received by the Canterbury Program no later than Monday, May 3, 2021, by midnight.
 All manuscripts and correspondence should be e-mailed to Jessica Gopp.
 Please send manuscript as an attachment, do not paste into the body of your email.

 2017-2018 Canterbury Scholars

 - Shelley Valdez: “The Only Shape I'll Pray To”

 - Gabby Deutsch: “Reconsidering, Revising and Reclaiming History: Neo-slave Narratives and Hamilton”

 - Faculty mentors: Danielle Morgan, Amy Lueck, Allia Griffin

 2016-2017 Canterbury Scholars